The Art program at College of DuPage provides a foundation for students wishing to pursue a degree in visual arts. Students can expect:

 Campus Art Galleries

-With three separate galleries on campus, students will have access to a variety of well known exhibitions including Frida Kahlo, as well as iconic work from the collection by artists like Andy Warhol, Kiki Smith, Jeff Koons, Jenny Holzer, Kehinde Wiley, Olafur Eliason, Sanford Biggers, Maya Lin and Sol Lewitt.
+With three separate galleries on campus, students will have access to a variety of well known exhibitions.
+Past exhibits include Frida Kahlo, as well as iconic work from the collection by artists like Andy Warhol, Kiki Smith, Jeff Koons, Jenny Holzer, Kehinde Wiley, Olafur Eliason, Sanford Biggers, Maya Lin and Sol Lewitt.